-- The School District maintains many student records including both directory information and confidential information. - Neither the Board nor its employees shall permit the release of the social security number of a student, or other individual except as authorized by law (see AG 8350).
+- The School District maintains many student records including both directory information and - Neither the Board nor its employees shall permit the release of the social security number of a student, or other individual except as authorized by law.
 Documents containing social security numbers shall be restricted to those employees who have a need to know that information or a need to access those documents.
 When documents containing social security numbers are no longer needed, they shall be shredded by an employee who has authorized access to such records.